PhilippPro/OpenML-bench/README.md

   - Name: Regression Suite 2019?
 - Hier Antwort zu meiner eigenen Frage verfassen, sobald die Datensatzsammlung/das Paper steht: https://opendata.stackexchange.com/questions/12134/regression-datasets-for-benchmarking
 - Create a new github repo with code that shows how to download the datasets and also shows our benchmark code and cite it in the paper.
 Similar to https://github.com/EpistasisLab/penn-ml-benchmarks
+- PP: Show the benchmark results on the philipppro/tuneRanger page and maybe a little blog post